 The truth, I am sure lies somewhere in between.
 Perhaps the whole thing was manipulated by German sympathizers.
 Perhaps it was organized by Corporate interests.
 Perhaps the dominoes just happened to fall in that order.

-I'm just starting Forging the Copper Collar by James Byrit in an effort to get my mind around what "facts" are known.
+Forging the Copper Collar by James Byrit is an effort to get my mind around what "facts" are known.